 The New Phytologist Tansley Medal

 The New Phytologist Tansley Medal is awarded annually in recognition of an outstanding contribution to research in plant science by an individual in the early stages of their career (including students and any researcher with up to five years’ experience since gaining/defending their PhD).
-The winner recives a prize of £2000 (GBP) and authors a short review, published in New Phytologist, accompanied by an Editorial.
+The winner recives a prize of £2,000 (GBP) and authors a Tansley insight review, published in New Phytologist, accompanied by an Editorial.

-Submissions for the 2017 Tansley Medal competition are now closed.
-Please see below for details of the 2016 Tansley Medal winner.
+Applications for the 2018 Tansley Medal are now closed.
+Please see below for details of the 2017 Tansley Medal winner.

-Etienne Laliberté, winner of the 2016 New Phytologist Tansley Medal for excellence in plant science.
+Stella Cesari, winner of the 2017 New Phytologist Tansley Medal for excellence in plant science

-The quality of finalists this year was very high and five individuals were shortlisted.
-The runners-up, and their respective Tansley insights, are listed below:
+The quality of finalists this year was very high.
+The details of the runners up and their Tansley insights are below: